 Other items that also fall under this category include the recovery of loans granted by the Centre to State Governments and proceeds from the disinvestment of Government stakes in public sector undertakings.

 14. Consolidated Fund: Under this, the Government pools all its funds together.

 It includes all Government revenues, loans raised, and recoveries of loans granted.

-All expenditure of the Government is incurred from the consolidated fund and no amount can be withdrawn from the fund without authorisation of the Parliament.
+All expenditure of the Government is incurred from the consolidated fund and no amount can be withdrawn from the fund without the authorization of the Parliament.

-15. Contingency Fund: This is a fund used for meeting emergencies where the Government cannot wait for an authorisation of the Parliament.
+15. Contingency Fund: This is a fund used for meeting emergencies where the Government cannot wait for authorization of the Parliament.
 The Government subsequently obtains Parliamentary approval for the expenditure.
 The amount spent from the contingency fund is returned to the fund later.

 16. Monetary Policy: This comprises actions taken by the central bank to regulate the level of money of liquidity in the economy, or change the interest rates.